 - meet the standards set out in the Health and Disability Services (Safety) Act 2001.

-The Ministry publishes audit summaries for all rest homes.
-Find these in our database of certified rest home providers.
+The Ministry publishes audit reports for all rest homes in our database of certified rest home providers.

-For rest homes audited after 26 November 2013, we also publish updates on the progress that they have made on issues from their last audit.
+- For rest homes audits conducted from late 2013, we also publish updates on the progress that they have made on issues from their last audit.

 Types of audit and when they happen